joshbegley/nyt-latest/previous.md

 `A Times correspondent who interviewed Dr. Goodall recalled their conversations about the state of the planet.`\
 https://nytimes.com/2025/10/01/climate/jane-goodall-interviews.html

-**Pochettino joins actor McConaughey to channel emotion of World Cup prep**\
+**Mauricio Pochettino joins actor McConaughey to channel emotion of World Cup prep**\
-`The national team coach and the Hollywood actor spoke to CBS ahead of the US Open Cup final`\
+`The national team coach and the Hollywood actor spoke to CBS ahead of the US Open Cup final.`\
 https://nytimes.com/athletic/6681824/2025/10/01/usmnt-pochettino-mcconaughey-austin-world-cup/

 **For Workers, Mixed Signals.
 For the Public, Limited Impact on Shutdown’s First Day.**\